 From Red Lion: Take Rt.
 24 South from Red Lion.
 Turn left on Church St., travel 3.4 miles to Cross Mill Rd., turn right.
 Follow Cross Mill Rd.
 1 mile until you reach mill on left.

 From Stewartstown: Take Main St. (Rt.
 24) north out of Stewartstown, turn right on Hickory Rd. and stay on Hickory until you turn left onto Cross Mill Rd.
 Follow Cross Mill Rd. until you see mill on right.

 - Tours: Public open houses are scheduled June to October.
-For further information or to schedule a private tour, call 717-840-7440.
+For more information or to schedule a private tour, call the parks office.